 3.0 Units.
 3 lecture hrs/wk.
-Prerequisite: ENGL 98 or 98SL or English Placement Test or equivalent.
+Prerequisite: ENGL 120 or 120SL or English Placement Test or equivalent.

-This course introduces the American literary tradition through reading selected short stories and related criticism, which might also be supplemented by viewing video productions of the selected stories.
-Students analyze and compare short works of fiction for thematic content and express their understanding through written responses, examinations, and classroom discussion.
-Authors include Ernest Hemingway, William Faulkner, Mark Twain, F. Scott Fitzgerald, and others.
+This course introduces the American short story through reading selected works and related criticism, which might also be supplemented with videos, graphics, and other related texts.
+Students read and write about works by authors such as Kate Chopin, Ernest Hemingway, Alice Walker, and Sherman Alexie, exploring questions of interpretation, evaluation, and definition, within a cultural and historical context.
+They analyze and compare selected works for thematic content and express their understanding through written responses, examinations, presentations, and classroom discussion.
 (CSU/UC) AA/AS Area C, CSU Area C-2, IGETC Area 3B